justinhunt/slate/source/index.html.md

 data-updatecontrol | '' | The DOM id of a form control on the page (probably type ‘hidden’ or ‘text’).
 When a recording is saved successfully, and when data-inputcontrol is set, Poodll will set the URL of the recorded file as the value on the control.
 NB The updatecontrol parameter will be ignored if you have registered a callback function to handle [Cloud Poodll events](#events). data-timelimit | 0 | If set this will set the number of seconds available for recording. data-transcode | 1 | If set to 1, Cloud Poodll will transcode audio to MP3 and video to MP4 for you.
 1 means yes.
-0 means no. data-transcribe | 0 | NOT IMPLEMENTED YET.
-If set to 1, Cloud Poodll will transcribe the audio in the file to text and return it in the Cloud Poodll [transcriptioncomplete event](#transcriptioncomplete). data-transcribelanguage | 'en' | If Cloud Poodll is transcribing the audio in your file, we need to tell it the language.
-Possible values are "en" and "es" (ie English or Spanish). data-expiredays | 365 | Sets the number of days for which Cloud Poodll will keep your file.
+0 means no. data-transcribe | 0 | If set to 1, Cloud Poodll will transcribe the audio in the file to text.
+This process can take several minutes.
+Eventually notification that the process has finished will come to the notificationurl.
+But for now a text file containing the transcript will become available of the same filename as the recorded file with an extra ".txt" file extension. data-speechevents | 0 | If set to 1, and the browser supports the web speech API (desktop chrome only) then when speech is captured it will be sent to a speech recognition engine and results returned in real time in the "speech" event. data-language | 'en-US' | If Cloud Poodll is transcribing the audio in your file, we need to tell it the language.
+For (Amazon) transcription purposes, possible values are "en-US" and "es-US" (ie English or Spanish).
+For speech events from Google Chrome any of the language identifiers [here](https://cloud.google.com/speech-to-text/docs/languages) will work. data-expiredays | 365 | Sets the number of days for which Cloud Poodll will keep your file.
 Possible values are 1, 3, 7, 30, 90, 180, 365, 730, 9999.
 9999 means Cloud Poodll will never automatically delete your file. data-owner | 'poodll' | An identifier tag that can be used to find recordings made by a particular individual/entity.
 Later, delete and other operations can be made against this. data-region | 'tokyo' | The Amazon AWS region in which recordings should be stored.
 Possible values are 'tokyo','useast1','dublin','sydney' data-localloader | '' | Ordinarily the iframe content is loaded from poodllloader.php on cloud.poodll.com.
-Specify the location of poodllloader.html on your site and cloud poodll will user this on iOS mobile safari.
+Specify the location of poodllloader.html on your site and cloud poodll will use this on iOS mobile safari.
 Mobile safari will block cam/mic access otherwise.
 Path is relative to data-parent entry.
 Be sure to use a preceding slash.
-Get poodllloader.html from [https://github.com/justinhunt/cloudpoodll](https://github.com/justinhunt/cloudpoodll)
+Get poodllloader.html from [https://github.com/justinhunt/cloudpoodll](https://github.com/justinhunt/cloudpoodll) data-transcribevocab | none | Not implemented yet. data-notificationurl | none | Not implemented yet.

 # Events <a name="events"></a>